Phileosopher/commonplace/creations.md

 Usually, a created thing will be the foundation for other things by future creators.
 In retrospect, that creation will become "quaint" (e.g., a tired trope).
 However, the higher-quality work by later creators *needed* the lesser thing as the foundation for their existence.

+APPLICATION: The traditions and tropes revolving around a craft are often necessary, and problems arise when removing them simply because we don't understand why they do it (i.e., "[Chesterton's Fence](lawsaxioms.md)").

 We create at a speed proportional to how much we [believe](understanding-certainty.md) the creation will create [desirable results](results.md).
 On larger projects, this means we work faster near the beginning (since we don't [understand](understanding.md) how much work the project will require) and near the end (since we can see the entire project coming together).

 APPLICATION: It's critical, when we're ever creating things of value, to consume the right things.
 We tend not to discriminate between quality when recalling, so consuming bad-quality things will yield inferior work than if we'd consumed [high-quality](values-quality.md) things.